Dual Monism

 Dual-Aspect Monism

-In the philosophy of mind, double-aspect theory is the view that the mental and the physical are two aspects of, or perspectives on, the same substance.
+In the Philosophy of Mind, double-aspect theory is the view that the mental and the physical are two aspects of, or perspectives on, the same substance.
 It is also called dual-aspect monism.

 The diagram above contrasts dual-aspect theory being akin to neutral monism with physicalism and idealism, as well as Cartesian dualism.